 To manually turn Do Not Disturb on and off, flip the Schedule switch to the OFF position and set Manual to the ON/OFF position to enable/disable the feature.

 Or, open Control Center and then tap the crescent moon icon.
 You can also tap and hold to select a time.
 Manually entering and exiting Do Not Disturb mode won’t change your set scheduling times and options.

-How to schedule Do Not Disturb mode on Mac running macOS Monterey
+Schedule Do Not Disturb on Mac

-Focus (and DND – as DND is now one of the Focus options) sync to your Apple devices if you have enabled the toggle for Share Across Devices.
-That means the Do Not Disturb time you set on your iPhone will import to your Mac.
+Focus (and DND – as DND is one of the Focus options) sync to your Apple devices if you have enabled the toggle for Share Across Devices.
+That means the Do Not Disturb time you set on your iPhone will sync to your Mac.
 As a result, your Mac will also enter DND at the same time.

 1) Click the Apple icon from the top left and choose System Preferences.

 2) Click Notifications & Focus.